CarInsurance.com Insights

 Cheapest car insurance companies for seniors in Rhode Island

-Find the cheapest full coverage car insurance rates in Rhode Island for drivers of different ages below.
+Here are the most affordable full coverage car insurance rates in Rhode Island for drivers of different ages:

 • Overall cheapest car insurance for seniors over 60: State Farm, $111 per month.